 14. If you must use a shower gel, make sure it is a medicated one and contains salicylic acid, glycolic acid and lactic acid to help with your back acne.

 15. If you find that any OTC treatment with benzoyl peroxide is drying out your skin, use it as a spot treatment only where you have the acne.
-Choose a product that has benzoyl peroxide of a strength of 5.3%.
-Anything stronger can cause dryness or make your skin peel.
+Choose the strength of the product as prescribed by your doctor.
+Anything too strong can cause further harm to your skin.

 16. The menthol in mint leaves and mint juice has anti-inflammatory properties, which can help soothe your back acne.